root-project/web/primer/index.md

     entry point for the ROOT interpreter.
 Technically an abstraction level over a singleton instance of `TCling`.

-At this point you have already learnt quite a bit about some basic features of ROOT.
+At this point you have already learned quite a bit about some basic features of ROOT.

 ***Please move on to become an expert!***